The 1 Thing You’ll Regret NOT Telling Your Yoga TeacherSep 28, 2021

 I’m a yes-sir/ma’m-whatever-you-want-me-to-do kind of gal.
 I always have been.
-When I’m on my mat as a student instead of an instructor, I’ll do what the yoga teacher leading the class asks of me as much as I possibly can.
+When I’m on my mat as a student instead of an instructor, I’ll do what the teacher leading the class asks of me as much as I possibly can.

 Through the years this has led to some super embarrassing moments.

 Ever fling your body into a posture in the hopes that it will land?
 I have.
 Only to meet my face with the floor, or fall straight on my bum.